tdebuche/HGCAL_TPG_pTT/Geometry/Programmes/README.md

 Plot_Geometry : makes the plot of a layer.
 There are few parameters : Layer number, with our without bins, with our without UV coordinates, with our without Numbering, with our without STCs, with our without Edges (20 28 or 20 24 bins).

+NumpytoJSON : converts the numpy files into JSON files.
+In all the programmes, numpy files are used.

 If you work in an empty folder '../Ressources' you have to run the programmes in this order:
 1) Z_coordinate, Scenarios, Modules